Alcatraz and Angel Islands in San Francisco Bay: The Secure Prison and the Island of Immigrant Hope

 Angel Island’s story is more complex and joyful than that of Alcatraz.
 Ferries from San Francisco and from Tiburon can take you to the island.
 Once there, you can explore on foot, on a tram ride along the level road, or on a bicycle (your own or rented).

 The history of Angel Island falls into several episodes.
-It starts with its Indian occupation.
-Then, the Spanish discovered and named the island.
-Later, Alcatraz served as a military outpost.
-Its final role, before becoming a national park, was as an immigrant way-stop and quarantine center.
+It starts with its Indian habitation.
+Then, the Spanish discovered the island.
+Later, Angel Island served as a military outpost.
+Its final role, before becoming a state park, was as an immigrant way-stop and quarantine center.

 Miwok Indians used the island as a hunting and fishing outpost for thousands of years.
 The native people paddled there in tule reed canoes from Marin County.
 They camped at Ayala Cove.
 The Indians hunted deer and seals.
-They fished the prolific runs of salmon through Raccoon Strait.
-They also hunted ducks and gathered acorns and other seed crops on the island.
+They fished in the prolific runs of salmon that raced through Raccoon Strait.
+The Miwoks also hunted ducks and gathered acorns and other seed crops on the island.

 In August 1775 Manuel de Ayala sailed his ship San Carlos into San Francisco Bay and anchored at Ayala Cove.
 He came to map San Francisco Bay for future Spanish exploration.

 The military placed gun batteries on the hills of Angel Island in the late 19th century.
 The government further strengthened the island during World War I. At that time, Angel Island housed German seaman who were captured on ships in West Coast harbors.
 After Pearl Harbor in 1941, the public feared a “Japanese invasion.”
-To counteract the hysteria, the government intensely fortified the island.
-During the Cold War, Nike missiles hunkered down on the island until 1963.
+To counteract the hysteria, the government intensely fortified Angel Island.
+During the Cold War, Nike missiles bristled on the island until 1963, ready to shoot down incoming Russian bombers.

 Today you can tour Camp Reynolds and the Immigration Station to learn more details about Angel Island history.

 The only way to get to Alcatraz is by a ferry operated from Pier 33 by Alcatraz Cruises.
-They are located on The Embarcadero near the intersection of Bay Street, southeast of Fisherman’s Wharf.
+Ferries reside on The Embarcadero near the intersection of Bay Street, southeast of Fisherman’s Wharf.
 For reservations, call 415/981-7625 or visit http://www.alcatrazcruises.com/.

 From late April to October, the “Island Hop” ferry stops at both Alcatraz and Angel Islands.